mindee/doctr/docs/source/datasets.rst

 Supported Vocabs
 ----------------

-Since textual content has to be encoded properly for models to interpret them efficiently, DocTR supports multiple sets of vocabs.
+Since textual content has to be encoded properly for models to interpret them efficiently, docTR supports multiple sets of vocabs.

-.. list-table:: DocTR Vocabs
+.. list-table:: docTR Vocabs
    :widths: 20 5 50
    :header-rows: 1